jarlah/agreement-api-jersey/README.md

 I need more information about the domain and the feature, to decide exactly what fields needs to be passed into the service and what to return.

+The rest api is deployable in docker and docker image is built in github actions.

+Code is formatted on compile and checked in github actions.

+Uses Java 19 with the record syntax.

 # How to call the agreement api

 ```